vx-clutch/FORTH/README.md

 # vFORTH

-vFORTH is a dialet of a subset of the FORTH language.
+vFORTH is a dialet of FORTH language.

+See vFORTH.TXT for more information